hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 Adds a new data property schema to an existing NFT definition.
 For every data property added beyond the third, a 100 ENG fee is required.
 * requires active key: yes

-* can be called by: Steem account that owns the NFT
+* can be called by: Hive account that owns the NFT

 * parameters:
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)
   * name (string): name of the new data property (letters & numbers only, max length of 25)
   * type (string): must be number, string, or boolean as explained above
   * **(optional)** isReadOnly (boolean): if true, then this data property can be set exactly one time and never changed again.
 The default value is false if this parameter is not specified.
-  * **(optional)** authorizedEditingAccounts (array of string): a list of Steem accounts which are authorized to edit this data property on behalf of the NFT owner.
+  * **(optional)** authorizedEditingAccounts (array of string): a list of Hive accounts which are authorized to edit this data property on behalf of the NFT owner.
 If no list is provided, then the NFT owner (the account that calls create) will be the only such authorized account by default.
   * **(optional)** authorizedEditingContracts (array of string): a list of smart contracts which are authorized to edit this data property on behalf of the NFT owner.
 If no list is provided, then no smart contracts will be authorized as such.

 * examples: